This article contains affiliate links. More information.

 For beginners, dropshipping directories are a good place to start.
 Not only do they let you compare different suppliers, they also provide you with all the product information you need to start selling straight away.

-Oberlo was included in this article when first published on April 26th, but removed as they have now ended their supplier directory.
+Oberlo have been removed from this article as they have closed their supplier directory.